Noah2271/cmpm-121-d3-nbilledo/README.md

   - Improved status UI with clearer feedback.
   - Cell merge effects.
   - Better centered cell value text.
-- D3.c: In Progress
+- D3.c: Completed
-  - Cell state saving for value and whether or not it has been picked from by the player
+  - Cell state saving for value and whether or not it has been picked from by the player.
+Only for current session.
-  - Switch player position calculation using cell size as units, so the player can move off the exact lines of the grid.
+  - Radius indication now presented to the user via which cells are colored and which are not.
+Still uses radius box for clear placement radius.
-  - Switch from a radius to actual cell indicators for interaction.
+  - Player icon is now a circle that color matches to the current held value.
-  - A better, or more originalp player icon/indicator.
+  - Mobile UI support via css media query and viewport meta tag.
-- D4.d: Not Started, Plan Below
+- D4.d: In Progress
-  - Game save state for when the game is closed at any given moment.
+  - On game start, request geolocation form the player.
+If denied, allow manual control.
+If approved, disable.
-  - Have the game start, and track on the players actual map location.
+  - Add cross-session state persistence for cells, location, and current held value.
-  - Option to restart the game whenever the player wants so they do not get trapped in their current save.
+  - Panning and radius grid snap positional threshold to keep the game from redrawing the grid constantly.

 ## Features implemented